dmpstats/Fetch_and_Merge_Acceleration_to_Locations/README.md

 classifiers.

-For instance, the variance of all acceleration values recorded between each location event (per active ACC axis) can be computed as
+For instance, the variance of all acceleration values recorded between each location event (per active ACC axis) can be computed as follows.

 ``` r
 output |>